Vilin97/Urait/README.md

 # Urait course matching

-## Поиск новинок
+## Finding New Textbooks
-- Какие дисциплины преподаются?
+- What disciplines are taught?
 (50% done)
-- Какие из них не закрыты курсами Юрайт?
+- Which of them are not covered by Urait courses?
 (50% done)
-- Как закрыть эти дыры?
+- How to fill these gaps?
 (0% done)

 ## Pipeline description